KyrylMikheiev/GUI-Voc/README.md

   - [ ] button descriptions
 - [ ] widgets

-  - [ ] expand ERM with needed stuff
   - [ ] make a widget class
 - [ ] library

+  - [X] lesson selector/spinner
-  - [ ] lesson selector/spinner
+    - [ ] fix ugly stuff
-  - [ ] JButton for each vocab
+  - [X] JButton for each vocab
+    - [ ] north-aligned if less vocabs than screen size
-- [ ] lessonSelection (for various UIs)
+- [X] lessonSelection (for various UIs)

-  - [ ] make abstract class with all common code
+  - [X] make abstract class with all common code
-  - [ ] abstract function with what ui should launch when a lesson is clicked
+  - [X] abstract function with what ui should launch when a lesson is clicked
-- [ ] memory minigame
+- [X] memory minigame

   - [ ] style the UI
   - [ ] make button to start screen work again